idrinkritalin/idrinkritalin/README.md

 Hi there 👋

-My name is Stefano, currently living and working in 🇩🇪 Berlin, and currently working in Blacklane.
+My name is Stefano, currently living and working in 🇩🇪 Berlin, and currently working in Blacklane 🚗.
 I'm a Javascript Engineer.
 Musician.
 Nerd.
 Questing and gaining exp points on a daily basis.

 Don't forget to check my links 👉 [**idrinkritalin**](https://linktree.com/idrinkritalin) 💫